JonWil91/Jonathan-Williams-project-glossary/README.md

-My name is Jonathan Williams, below is a an ongoing glossary of the projects I have added to my GitHub, separated by languages used and skills implemented.
+Below is a an ongoing glossary of the projects I have added to my GitHub, separated by languages used and skills implemented.

 Each section contains up to three examples of the language or skillset, with a link to repository which includes a link to the live app, or to the relevant code file.